CNES/ALCD/docs/source/tutorial.md

 # ALCD tutorial

 This is a step-by-step tutorial, to help you use the ALCD algorithm.
-Here, we will classify the clouds on the image of Arles, on the 2 nd of October, 2017.
 The expected result is the following: